-There has been even more information in the news lately about how bad sugar is for you.
-Dr. Sanjay Gupta was interviewed by "60 Minutes,
+There's so much news about how bad sugar is for you.
+Dr. Sanjay Gupta was recently interviewed by "60 Minutes

-" along with several other experts, who linked sugar consumption to everything from the obvious (such as weight gain) to serious diseases like cancer and heart disease.
+" along with several other experts, linking sugar consumption to everything from the obvious (such as weight gain) to serious diseases like cancer and heart disease.

-Because I don't eat sweetened foods a lot, I can feel that effect dramatically at times.
+I don't eat sweetened foods a lot, so I can feel that effect dramatically.
 On the Fourth of July last year, I had several sweets throughout the day at a party and I did feel slightly euphoric, as I hadn't had so much sugar in a long time.
 (I felt great until I became sick the next day, probably a combination of the immune-lowering effects of sugar and not enough sleep!).
-The problem is that you can't stay that way.
-While I was able to feel those happy hormones racing in my system because I hadn't had much in the way of added sweeteners for a while, I would have had to start eating more and more sugar to get that same response.
-In other words, sugar is really addicting.
+The problem is that you can't maintain that high.
+I was able to feel those happy hormones racing in my system because I hadn't had much in the way of added sweeteners for a while, but I would have had to start eating more and more sugar to get that same response.
+In other words, sugar is addictive.

-I much prefer the glow of good health to the momentary response you get from sugar.
-But because of both its addicting properties and that it's in almost everything in the store, sugar — and corn syrup and other forms of sugar — can be hard to leave behind.
+I prefer the glow of good health to the momentary response you get from sugar.
+But because it's addictive and it's in almost everything in the store, sugar — and corn syrup and other forms of sugar — can be hard to leave behind.

 But it's more than possible.
 Here are some tips for kicking the refined sugar habit if you'd like to explore that possibility.

 2. Stop drinking any form of soda pop and other sweetened drinks

 The amount of sweetener in any type of soft drink

 is very high.
 A 12-ounce can contains about 10 teaspoons of sugar.
 If you can drop the soft drinks, you will instantly reduce your sugar habit significantly.
 Another obvious food item to eliminate is candy.
 (And don’t go for the “sugar-free” options, unless it is stevia sweetened, as these sweeteners are toxic in other ways.)